Pros of Bitcoin

 You can then enter your first name, last name and email address, choose a password, certify that you are over 18 and agree to the terms and conditions.
 Click “Create account”.
 You will then have to click through from a link sent to your email address to confirm it, and submit scans that verify your identity and address (such as a passport and bill).

 The process is pretty similar with the majority of sites on the Bitcoin exchanges list.
 Once your account is verified, you can start trading.
 Click “Buy / Sell” to bring up the trading box.
 It should automatically be set to Bitcoin, as that is easily the most popular coin at cryptocurrency exchanges.
+But you do have the option of Litecoin trading, as well as many other altcoins.
 Enter the amount you wish to buy in AUD and it will work out the Bitcoin exchange for cash rate for you.

 Click “Preview Buy”, and it will tell you the Bitcoin exchanges prices, the cryptocurrency exchanges fees and the amount of BTC you stand to receive.
 If you are happy with it, click “Buy Now” to confirm the transaction.